Interstellar Soul. Voice & Keys.

 Over the course of 2013, Christopher the Conquered collaborated with dozens of artists to create just under 50 videos of performances covering some of his favorite songs, many of which are available to view on MaximumAmesTV.

 Drew Selim, Dan Kreipke, Andrew Raes, Kyle Gowin, Adrien Logsdon, Gemma Rose Cohen, Anna Gebhardt, Devin van Holsteijn, Nate Logsdon, Derek Lambert, Brian Stout, Dustin Harmsen, Patrick Tape Fleming, Hannah Marks, Brandon Ruschill, Kate Kennedy, Donny Peterson, and C.J.
-Howard, and Caleb Swank.
+Howard, Adam Hill, and Caleb Swank.

 Jennifer Leatherby, Anna Frederick, Skyler Prenosil, Graham Gardner, Bruce Bales, Avalan Wilson, Jerrod Jordahl, Alli Arnold, Darren Williams, Patrick & Ashley Tape Fleming, Josh Becker, Hillary Nelson, and Jon Pearson have provided beautiful visual accompaniment in various forms.